 Self-assembly is a bottom-up process by which a small number of fundamental components automatically coalesce to form a target structure.
-In 1998, Winfree [19] introduced the (abstract) Tile Assembly Model (TAM) - an "effectivization" of Wang tiling [17,18] - as an over-simplified mathematical model of the DNA self-assembly pioneered by Seeman [15].
+In 1998, Winfree [10] introduced the (abstract) Tile Assembly Model (TAM) - an "effectivization" of Wang tiling [8,9] - as an over-simplified mathematical model of the DNA self-assembly pioneered by Seeman [7].
 In the TAM, the fundamental components are un-rotatable, but translatable square "tile types" whose sides are labeled with glue "colors" and "strengths."
-Two tiles that are placed next to each other interact if the glue colors on their abutting sides match, and they bind if the strength on their abutting sides matches with total strength at least a certain ambient "temperature," usually taken to be 1 or 2 (i.e., a single strength 2 bond, or two strength 1 bonds).
+Two tiles that are placed next to each other interact if the glue colors on their abutting sides match, and they bind if the strength on their abutting sides matches with total strength at least a certain ambient "temperature," usually taken to be 1 or 2.

 Despite its deliberate over-simplification, the TAM is a computationally and geometrically expressive model at temperature 2.
 The reason is that, at temperature 2, certain tiles are not permitted to bond until two tiles are already present to match the glues on the bonding sides, which enables cooperation between different tile types to control the placement of new tiles.
-Win-free [19] proved that at temperature 2 the TAM is computationally universal and thus can be directed algorithmically.
+Win-free [10] proved that at temperature 2 the TAM is computationally universal and thus can be directed algorithmically.